hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, this option is enabled by default.

-To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality.
+To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality, and execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].
 But do it only when you really understand why you need this.

+**Note:** If `snat_subnet_routes` is disabled, consider disabling `stateful_filtering` also.

+### Option: `stateful_filtering`

+This option enables stateful packet filtering on packet-forwarding nodes (exit nodes, subnet routers, and app connectors), to only allow return packets for existing outbound connections.
+Inbound packets that don't belong to an existing connection are dropped.

+When not set, this option is enabled by default.

+To support basic [Site-to-site networking][tailscale_info_site_to_site], you can disable this functionality, and execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].

+**Note:** If `snat_subnet_routes` is disabled, consider disabling `stateful_filtering` also.

 ### Option: `tags`